Analysis | A case for each of the 50-1 long shots in the 2021 Kentucky Derby

 Hidden Stash has made seven career starts for trainer Victoria Oliver and never finished worse than fourth.
 Three of those four were graded stakes races, showing this son of Constitution has the class to compete in this division.
 He isn’t the fastest horse in the field, but his pressing running style and middle post position should keep him out of trouble long enough to establish himself just off the pace.

 The biggest concern is his habit of not switching leads in races.
 Thoroughbreds are more balanced when they lead with the leg corresponding to the direction of the turn and will get tired if they stay on one lead for too long.
 Reinier Macatangay of Horse Racing Nation noticed the mechanical flaw in Hidden Stash’s effort in the Blue Grass Stakes, which resulted in a fourth-place finish by 10 lengths.
-The horse did switch leads during his second-place finish (by ¾ of a length) in his prior race, the Tampa Bay Derby.
-If Oliver and jockey Rafael Bejarano can get Hidden Stash to make the switch on Saturday, we could be looking at a huge upset.
+The horse did switch leads during his second-place finish (by three-quarters of a length) in his prior race, the Tampa Bay Derby.
+If Oliver and jockey Rafael Bejarano can get Hidden Stash to make the switch Saturday, we could be looking at a huge upset.